The calculus of neo-Peircean relations: Back to Peirce, Tarski and Quine

 A string diagrammatic approach to existential graphs appeared in~\cite{Haydon2020}.
 This calculus exploits the white fragment of $\LCB$ with a primitive negation operator rendered as Peirce's cut, namely a circle around diagrams.
 However, this inhibits a fully compositional treatment since, for instance, negation is not functorial.
 As an example consider Peirce's (de)iteration rule in Figure~\ref{fig:itdeit}: in $\LCB$ on the left, and in~\cite{Haydon2020} on the right.

 Note that the diagrams on the right require open cuts, a notational trick, allowing to express the rule for arbitrary contexts, i.e. any diagram eventually appearing inside the cut.
 In $\LCB$ this ad-hoc treatment of contexts is not needed as negation is not a primitive operation, but a derived one.
-Moreover, observe that in both Peirce's $\EG$ and the calculus in~\cite{Haydon2020}, the (de)iteration rule is taken as an axiom, while in $\LCB$ the rule is derivable, as shown below. \begin{proof}[Proof of Peirce's (de)iteration rule in $\LCB$] We prove the two inclusions separately:
+Moreover, observe that in both Peirce's $\EG$ and the calculus in~\cite{Haydon2020}, the (de)iteration rule is taken as an axiom, while in $\LCB$ the rule is derivable, as shown below. \begin{proof}[Proof of Peirce's (de)iteration rule in $\LCB$] \end{proof}